sologenic/com-fs-order-model/MODEL.md

 - Tracking status for administrative purposes

 **Important Notes:**
+- The `BrokerAssignedID` field must match a valid identifier format
+- The `ClientOrderID` field must match a valid identifier format
+- The `AssetID` field must match a valid identifier format
 - The `Side` field must match a valid identifier format
 - The `Status` field determines the current state of this item
 - The `InstanceID` field must match a valid identifier format